Pardes Hanna-Karkur: Education

 The oldest and largest school in Pardes Hanna-Karkur is the Pardes Hanna Agricultural High School.
 It was established in 1934 by the Association of Farmers and was the first agricultural school to include a full academic matriculation program as part of its curriculum.
 Pardes Hanna-Karkur has six non-religious elementary schools, including a Democratic school, and four religious elementary schools, as well as the Rimon Waldorf School.
 A religious high-school for boys, Midrashiat Noam, was once considered the flagship of religious-Zionist education.
-Its graduates include former ministers Yitzhak Peretz, Benny Elon and Ya'akov Ne'eman; journalists Haim Zisowitz, Yair Sheleg and Adam Baruch; and Labor Party Secretary-General Eitan Cabel.
+Its graduates include former ministers Yitzhak Peretz, Benny Elon and Yaakov Neeman; journalists Haim Zisowitz, Yair Sheleg and Adam Baruch; and Labor Party Secretary-General Eitan Cabel.
 A religious high school for girls, Elisheva, is also located in Pardes Hanna.

+Culture

+It has been characterized as having a hipster culture, while keeping a balance between modern and traditional.

+There are the Hora Aviv Pardes Hanna Israeli folk dance troupes, classified by age.

 Transportation

-Pardes Hanna-Karkur is served by the Caesarea-Pardes Hanna Railway Station and by buses run by Egged and Kavim.
-It is connected to Highway 4 by Road 651, to Highway 65 by Roads 650,652 and 6502, and to Highway 70 by road 652.
+Pardes Hanna-Karkur is served by the Caesarea-Pardes Hanna railway Station and by buses run by Egged and Kavim.
+It is connected to Highway 4 by Road 651, to Highway 65 by Roads 650, 652 and 6502, and to Highway 70 by Road 652.